roidrage/paperplanes/_posts/2010-10-08-be_humble_and_get_shit_done.md

 ---
 I had the honor of speaking at [JAOO](http://jaoo.dk), sorry [GOTO](http://gotocon.com), this year.
 Being part of so many great speakers, like James Gosling, Rich Hickey, Martin Fowler, Tim Bray, Michael Nygard, and Dan Ingalls (maker of several Smalltalk versions), made me feel nothing but humble, but not in a bad way.
-I talked about CouchDB, and if care for it, [check out my slides](http://couchdb-jaoo.heroku.com).
+I talked about CouchDB, and if you care for it, [check out my slides](http://couchdb-jaoo.heroku.com).
 This is my take away from the conference.

 ### Be Humble